JeffreyYu2018/personal-websitev4/_posts/2021-09-28-going-off-the-beaten-path.md

 Yes, I know that my new path isn’t that nontraditional and is pretty cushy.
 But as someone who thought that his path in life was working at a corporate job for 40 years in SWE for the rest of his life, this is a MAJOR break in my life philosophy up to this point.

 Off the beaten path, I’ve started to hit some other milestones as well.
-I recorded my first ever hip hop dance video \[link to google drive video here] with the boys - a promotion I never thought I would get.
+I recorded my [first ever hip hop dance video with the boys](https://drive.google.com/file/d/1WQ7wjx4z3h8yuK-ua42dnH79gdBWs-Xb/view?usp=sharing) - a promotion I never thought I would get.

 Hip hop and working holiday visas and workaways were shots of serotonin this week.
 The night out until 5 am and fail-flirting over the weekend were withdrawals of serotonin.
 I’m gonna just keep hitting and missing to forge and find my path forward.